If you’re a new course creator, Teachable is a good choice thanks to low pricing and useful features. This Teachable review explains more.

 - Sell your course via a Teachable sales page

-After you join Teachable, it prompts you to create a school that represents your brand or website.
+After joining Teachable, it prompts you to create a school representing your brand or website.
 You can link this school to your website using a subdomain name, for example, course.yourdomainname.com.

-Students opt to join your school before purchasing one of your courses.
+Students opt to join school before purchasing a course.
 Or you can give them access to all other courses for one fee.
-It depends on how you want to teach online.
+It depends on how you want to teach and sell online.

-I’ve taken lots of online courses built on Teachable.
+I’ve bought a lot of online courses built on Teachable.
 Many educators bundle several courses as part of their school.
+More recently, Teachable rolled out a single ID for students.

 How Much Does Teachable Cost?

-Teachable offers three plans: Basic, Professional and Business.
+That said, the Teachable pricing plan is split across three tiers: Basic, Professional and Business.

 - Charges a 5% transaction fee